MikeAli/PuckHogPizza.github.io/README.md

 # The next pizza night is:
-**Friday, December 12th, any time after 6:30 pm ET.**
+**Friday, January 30th, any time after 6:30 pm ET.**

 I've got enough dough for six medium pizzas.
 Partners/significant others welcome.
-Once I'm out - I'm out.
+If you're planning to bring a child please let me know in advance.
+Once I'm out of pizzza - I'm out.
 Read the details below

 ![Picture of a hog eating pizza](/Your%20parraph%20text%20(1).png)